 Even though she’s not an expert at DIY, she overcomes this objection by sharing she gets help from her dad, learns from YouTube, and more.
 Great way to connect and set expectations with the audience.

-Jackie shares what the blog is about in simple, creative one line.
+Jackie in her first blog post shares what the blog is about in simple, creative one line.
 She uses amusing words, and adds pictures of cute kids playing — that keeps us reading.

-Hannah, starts with a friendly tone, and asks a few questions if her target audience can relate.
+In her first blog post Hannah starts with a friendly tone, and asks a few questions if her target audience can relate.
 Those questions are the real issues of her audience, i.e. teachers, which she discovered after deep research.
+For those pondering over what should be my first blog post, taking a cue from Hannah is beneficial.

 Then she proceeds to show her passion of helping teachers through her eBooks and write-ups.
 In the end, she talks about the things she loves, and in the list, she includes her husband, too.
 That way she includes everything that makes a great intro post.